 Fences floored me.
 This is a stunningly great film which at, its core, has superb performances and a gripping, heavy story.
 Truly, Fences has a very intimate feel due to the fact that the majority of the film takes place in one location (Troy’s house).
 While some have criticised this element of Fences, I loved it as it helps us form a deep connection to the characters in this film who themselves are brought to life through brilliant performances from the cast.

 The script in this film is also phenomenal.
 The dialogue feels real, the story feels real and Fences deals with some profound themes such as poverty, regret, race and also mental illness when the film focuses on Gabriel, Troy’s brother.
 There are a lot of great elements within Fences and the overall film is fantastic.
-It is definitely one of my favourites from the nine Oscar nominees for Best Picture and, if you are a film lover and appreciate brilliant acting, then you need to see Fences as soon as you can.
+It is definitely one of my favourites from the nine Oscar nominees for Best Picture.
+If you are a film lover and appreciate brilliant acting, then see Fences as soon as you can.